Full Form of BCA: Meaning, Career Scope, and Real-Life Insights You Need to Know

 • Focuses on programming, databases, networking

-• Designed for students interested in technology and software careers
+• Designed for careers in tech and IT industries

 Origin & Background

-The Bachelor of Computer Applications (BCA) degree was introduced as the demand for IT professionals began to rise globally in the late 1990s and early 2000s.
+The Bachelor of Computer Applications degree was introduced as the tech industry began booming in the late 20th century.

 1. WhatsApp Chat